cloudengine-labs/devops-cloud-assessments/CloudEngineer.md

    - Deploy the containerized Flask application.
    - Expose the application via a public URL.

-Step 3: Candidate can use the Cloud provider which they are comfortable with
+Step 3: Candidate can use the Cloud provider which they are comfortable working and deploying apps.

 ---